 Whatever the reason, Isla Mujeres is, I find, great for cycling around.

-Less commercialised, and trickier to get to, beautiful Isla Holbox – a three-hour road and boat ride from Cancún – is a haven of palapa-roofed huts, idyllic beaches and sandy streets, which are navigated by dune buggies
+Less commercialised, and trickier to get to, beautiful Isla Holbox – a three-hour road and boat ride from Cancún – is a haven of palapa-roofed huts, idyllic beaches and sandy streets, which are navigated by dune buggies and golf carts.

 Travellers come to Holbox – pronounced ol-bosh – to get away from it all, and also for the wildlife.
 You can ogle pelicans and flamingos, snorkel with dolphins and swim with whale sharks.